SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Experimental Methodology

-In RQ3, we conduct an ablation study to evaluate the contribution of each component to \approach, specifically, we respectively remove three components from \approach: diagnostics, FE training samples, and CE training samples.
-We train three models without each of the above components (ablation) and evaluate them on Defects4J(v1.2) per the same protocol of RQ1.
+In RQ3, we conduct an ablation study to evaluate the contribution of each component to \approach, specifically, we respectively remove three components from \approach: diagnostics $\mathcal{D}$, FE training samples, and CE training samples.
+We train three models without each of the above components (ablation) and evaluate them on Defects4J (v1.2) per the number of correctly repaired bugs.